-The Company's two major tax jurisdictions are India and the US, though the Company also files tax returns in other overseas jurisdictions.
+The Company's two major tax jurisdictions are India and the U.S., though the Company also files tax returns in other overseas jurisdictions.
 Significant judgments are involved in determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.
-Also, refer to Notes 2.15 and 2.22.
+Also refer to note no. 2.15 and note no. 2.22.